‘Easy hour’ vegetable pasta salad

 Done!
 Now just leave it to cool until your eaters arrive…

-To serve: Combine this vegetable pasta salad with some quality white wine (if you've run out Wine.com has a huge selection).
+To serve: Combine this vegetable pasta salad with some cool white wine.

 You don't really need sauces or anything as you should find the vegetables’ assorted tastes and flavours are easily enough action for your taste buds to handle.
 And the pasta will fill you up more than the veg alone would... a nice mix.